veracruz-project/veracruz/CLI_QUICKSTART.markdown

 ## Generating certificates

-Identities in Veracruz are specified by a private RSA key and signed x509 certificate.
+Identities in Veracruz are specified by a private key and signed x509 certificate.

 In practice, a single identity can have many roles, but for our example